movementlabsxyz/MIP/mip-template.md

 _The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "NOT RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in RFC 2119 and RFC 8174._

-## Reference Implementation
+## Reference implementation

 <!--
-  The Reference Implementation section should include links to and an overview of a minimal implementation that assists in understanding or implementing this specification.
+  The reference implementation section should include links to and an overview of a minimal implementation that assists in understanding or implementing this specification.
 The reference implementation is not a replacement for the Specification section, and the proposal should still be understandable without it.

   TODO: Remove this comment before submitting
 -->